IanESmith/static-website/Services/cdmp/notes.md

 - review/action the risks/issues/blockers and then add to our reporting metrics

 ### Things to be aware off
-With two new starters, there has been some frustrations.
+With two new starters, there has been some frustratiing blockers.
 For example, without a HO email address theres no access to our core developer tools and systems meaning its hard to get up and running quickly.
 The team health check shows a bit of a dip, possibly caused by this frustration.
 Our retrospective should help us uncover the reasons and we can look for ways to help.

 [Click here for our high level roadmap](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Roadmap), which also allows you to drill down to Jira level if you like lots of detail